slackpanos/SlackOnly-Docs/README.md

 #### Slpkg Usage

-1. Download the latest release of slpkg, [here][7]

-    *  You can choose between the source code and the binary package.
+1. Download the latest release of slpkg, [here][7].
+You can choose between the source code and the binary package.
 See the [slpkg README][8] for more information about installing from source.
     We will choose the binary package.
-Be sure to download the right architecture
+Be sure to download the right architecture.

 2. Install slpkg as root with the installpkg command: